 Fine-Tune Your Access Control Solution

 In businesses of all sizes, who has access to properties and when is always a primary concern.
 Keyless or electronic access control has reduced many of the hassles and safety worries surrounding access.
 But when you’re running a large multifamily or commercial portfolio or vacation rental business, you quickly discover that all those people—leasing professionals, tenants, maintenance teams, guests, property managers—need different permissions within your access software.
-That’s where RemoteLock’s new functions in roles and permissions afford you the valuable granular control needed to customize admin permissions.
+That’s where RemoteLock’s functions in roles and permissions afford you the valuable granular control needed to customize admin permissions.

 Read on to discover how you can ensure each staff member has the ability to perform their jobs effectively without having access to sensitive property information they simply don’t need.